qerun/qerun/docs/public/constitution.md

 ## Section 3: Governance Structure

 - The Qerun DAO Treasury is managed collectively by members, ensuring transparent handling of community funds.
-- Members vote on portfolio allocation, directing resources to projects and initiatives aligned with Qerun’s mission.
+- Members vote on treasury allocation, directing resources to projects and initiatives aligned with Qerun’s mission.
 - Proposals can be submitted by any member and are subject to community discussion and voting before implementation.
 - Optional councils or committees may be established to oversee specialized areas or provide advisory support.